 The symptoms came on one by one, and so did the diagnoses.
 At 40, doctors told her she had Sjogren’s syndrome.

-And last fall, after two mysterious rashes appeared on her hips and the small of her neck, she found she had psoriasis – despite having no symptoms before.
+And last fall, after two mysterious rashes appeared on her hips and the small of her neck, she found she had a THIRD autoimmune disorder, psoriasis – despite having no symptoms before.

-Doctors would advise her take pharmaceuticals to ease her symptoms, but she chose another route.
-Prescription medication are how – she believes – she got here in the first place.
+For her multiple autoimmune disorders, doctors would advise her to take pharmaceuticals to ease her symptoms, but she chose another route.
+Prescription medications are how – she believes – she got here in the first place.
 For years, she had taken proton pump inhibitor (PPI) medications for heartburn.

 Heather points to studies indicating that sustained use of PPIs can throw off the delicate balance of good to bad bacteria.
 The good bacteria keep our immune systems healthy while the bad bacteria reduce nutrient absorption, increase inflammation and raise the risk of cancers and other diseases.